SingularityLinchpin/Intelligence-Framework/README.md

 # Mental and Physical Training
 By utilizing guidance in your flow, anything you do can be viewed as Training.

-The Framework is based upon Applications and Cooperation with and of a Runtime and a System and a User.
+The Framework is based upon Applications and Cooperation with and of a Runtime, System and a User.

 The Cooperation contains theoretical and practical models, methods and training material, where the theory is based upon a Type System linked to a Language System and a Universe Structure with a Feedback Loop and the practical is based upon Quality, Strategy, Practice and Visualization.